-I also have a sneaky suspicion that Google loves the Panda update, however when they launched it the update caused far too many waves for them, so, they’re introducing it one bit at a time giving webmasters and website owners the opportunity to make their website and link profile conform to the changed landscape.
+I also have a sneaky suspicion that Google loves the Panda update.
+However, when they launched it, the update caused far too many waves.
+So they’re introducing it one bit at a time, allowing webmasters and website owners to make their website and link profile conform to the changing landscape.

-Credit where credit is due, in the Whitehat SEO community there has been rumblings about this kind of content spam for the best part of a year (check out Aaron Walls thoughts on this, what’s more you’ve got to hand it to Google that they’re starting to get a handle on things.
+Credit, where credit is due, in the White-hat SEO community, has been rumblings about this kind of content spam for the best part of a year (check out Aaron Walls thoughts on this.
+What’s more, you’ve got to hand it to Google that they’re starting to get a handle on things.

-I noticed after doing plenty of searching that the sites that are appearing higher up are generally the ones that are doing lots of original content or are at least the ones where original content links to.
+After doing plenty of searching, I noticed that the sites that are appearing higher up are generally the ones that are doing lots of original content or are at least the ones where original content links to.

-Should be stop being obsessed about the Panda update?
+Should we stop being obsessed about the Panda update?

 In a word, YES!!!!
 The search community’s obsession with Google’s most recent updates has to stop.